 \subsection{Regularizer Architecture}

 The weakly convex regularizer $R$ is chosen as the sum of convolutional ridges

 where $x[\cdot]$ represents a 2D image, $(h_i[\cdot])_{i=1}^{N_C}$ are the impulse responses of a collection of linear and shift-invariant filters, and $(\psi_i)_{i=1}^{N_C}$ are potential functions with Lipschitz continuous derivative.
 In practice, the finite-size input images are zero-padded so that the outputs of the convolutions have the same spatial size as the input image.
 We also choose potential functions with a shared profile $\psi$, so that $\psi_i= \alpha_i^{-2}\psi(\alpha_i\cdot)$ with $\alpha_i>0$.
 As the $h_i[\cdot]$ can absorb the $\alpha_i$ in the definition of $\psi_i$, this is just a different parameterization for adding weights $\alpha_i^{-2}$ in front of the profile $\psi$.
 The advantage of our parameterization is that $\Lip(\psi_i')$ does not depend on $\alpha_i$, which will simplify the reasoning throughout this section.
 The number $N_C$ of filters is also referred to as the number of channels or feature maps of the model.
-The motivations behind our choice are threefold. \begin{itemize} \item \textbf{Interpretability.} The model \eqref{eq:convconvexridgereg} includes many traditional compressed-sensing regularizers.
-Consequently, it has a simple signal-processing interpretation, see Section~\ref{sec:UnderHood}.
-The parameters for deeper CNN-based regularizers are usually much harder to interpret than those in \eqref{eq:convconvexridgereg}. \item \textbf{Control of $\rho$.} The weak-convexity modulus of \eqref{eq:convconvexridgereg} can be upper-bounded using Proposition~\ref{pr:weakcvxconstantBound}.
+The motivations behind our choice are threefold. \begin{itemize} \item {\textbf{Interpretability}:} The model \eqref{eq:convconvexridgereg} includes many traditional sparsity-promoting regularizers and, as shown, in Section~\ref{sec:UnderHood}, the trained regularizer will have a simple signal-processing interpretation.
+The parameters for deeper CNN-based regularizers are usually much harder to interpret than those in \eqref{eq:convconvexridgereg}. \item {\textbf{Control of $\rho$}:} The weak-convexity modulus of \eqref{eq:convconvexridgereg} can be upper-bounded using Proposition~\ref{pr:weakcvxconstantBound}.